jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 Flat & Structured Interchange, Automatic Object Formation, Neural Networks,

-To subdivise in classes, you have to recognize patterns, or phenomena.
+To subdivise in classes, you might recognize patterns, or phenomena.

 JJ